 Select from its own members a Vice Chairman, Secretary and Treasurer.

-The Commission shall keep an index of all open areas, publicly or privately owned, including open marshlands, swamps and other wetlands, in order to obtain information on the proper use of such areas and may, from time to time, recommend to the Planning Board or to the Township Council of the Township of Jefferson plans and programs for inclusion in a Municipal Master Plan and the development and use of such areas.
+The Commission shall keep an index of all open areas, publicly or privately owned, including open marshlands, swamps and other wetlands, in order to obtain information on the proper use of such areas and may, from time to time, recommend to the Land Use Board or to the Township Council of the Township of Jefferson plans and programs for inclusion in a Municipal Master Plan and the development and use of such areas.

 The Environmental Commission may, subject to the approval of the Township Council, acquire property, both real and personal, in the name of the Township of Jefferson by gift, purchase, grant, bequest, devise or lease for any of its purposes and shall administer the same for such purposes subject to the terms of the conveyance or gift.
 Such an acquisition may be to acquire the fee or any lesser interest, development right, easement (including conservation easement), covenant or other contractual right (including a conveyance on conditions or with limitations or reversions) as may be necessary to acquire, maintain, improve, protect, limit the future use of or otherwise conserve and properly utilize open spaces and other land and water areas in the Township of Jefferson.